Call our free helpline0808 808 3555

 to your child.
 Sometimes this isn't the case and this can be

-about their child will be their general practitioner (GP).
+your child with your general practitioner (GP).

-specialises in conditions affecting children.
+specialises in conditions affecting children and young people.
+They

 You may suspect a particular type of condition, so you could ask